 Modern marketers know that they have to focus on building a connection with their target audience – this not only helps with providing excellent customer experience but it also differentiates their brand from the competition.

 In fact, with customer experience being predicted to overtake other brand differentiators, like price and product by 2020, companies cannot afford to miss out on this branding strategy.
 While customer experience, in the past, was mostly shaped by in-person communication, telephone conversations, and ad-based engagement – essentially, all offline engagement activities – now, the focus has shifted towards digital platforms.
-To compete in today’s market, businesses have to concentrate on all things digital to establish a strong branding experience.
+To compete in today’s market, businesses have to concentrate on all things digital to establish a strong brand experience.
 This can be done through websites, social media platforms, or any other online platform.

 The brand personality makes it easier for consumers to understand what your brand is about.

 In simple terms, a brand’s personality is the humanistic trait(s) assigned to it by marketers, which reflect its targeted consumers’ traits.
 These traits can be inspired by various personality models, such as the Big Five Personality Traits.
 Other brand personalities include excitement, sincerity, ruggedness, competence, and sophistication.
 Brand personalities are extremely important and should be established by marketers before the consumers do it for them.
 This way, owners and marketers can control their brand narrative – after all, you never know when your brand could be equated with a negative personality or one that doesn’t fit your marketing strategy.
 Furthermore, when it is done right, customers are able to see themselves in your brand.
 Think about the clothing brands you’re drawn to – is there a specific brand that you feel embodies your persona?

 Your brand’s personality should determine your marketing strategy, while your marketing strategy should serve to reinforce your brand personality and popularize it.